aws/sagemaker-python-sdk/doc/api/training/smp_versions/latest/smd_model_parallel_pytorch_tensor_parallel.rst

       followed by the residual-connection and layer normalization.
    -  **Arguments:**

-      -  See :class:`smp.nn.DistributedTransformerLayer` for descriptions of the arguments.
+      -  See :class:`smdistributed.modelparallel.torch.nn.DistributedTransformerLayer` for descriptions of the arguments.
       -  ``cross_attention``: If ``True``, it computes the attentions with respect to the ``cross_states`` tensor of the ``forward``